 I should also mention you can see all the ratings from all around the country for **all** the ads over at Ad Meter.

 Mark's Musings is published on an occasional basis but that may change without notice.
 This blog is considered to be a digital periodical publication and is filed as such with the U.S. Library of Congress; ISSN 2154-9761.
-Click the photos.
-You'll be glad you did.
+I also enjoyed Anthony Anderson and T-Mobile's "Mama" commercial.